-The majority of our hot tubs and complete hot tub systems are delivered by Yellow Transportation (deliveries within the state of California are done through DHL).
+The majority of our hot tubs and complete hot tub systems are delivered by various Transportation companies (deliveries within the state of California are usually through Daylight or XPO).

-Once the shipping company has your shipment at its docking facility closest to you they will call you to arrange delivery.
+Once the shipping company has your shipment at its docking facility closest to you, they will call you to arrange delivery.
 Keep in mind that the size of your shipment is rather large.
-Complete gas fired hot tub systems consist of three ‘packages’, the hot tub bands (approx. 60#), the heater (approx. 115#) and everything else in a VERY big box (roughly 3′ x 3′ x 6′ weighing about 500#).

-Please note though, there is frequently an additional charge by the freight company for a lift gate.
-Many people simple unpack the box right from the truck (usually this only takes 5 to 10 minutes), but if you ask the driver nicely they are usually willing to roll it into either your garage or driveway.
+Please note we prepay delivery with the freight company to the street curbside with a lift gate.
+Many people simply unpack the box right from the curbside (usually this only takes 5 to 10 minutes), but if you ask the driver nicely they are usually willing to roll it into either your garage or driveway.

 Our hot tubs are packaged with the utmost of care.
 Consultation with various shipping companies over the years has resulted in a method of packaging that can withstand thousands of miles of bouncing down the road, crashing into by forklifts, and even hours of sitting out in the rain.

-Once your shipment is off the truck however, inspect the package carefully for any exterior damage.
-If any damage is seen make note of it on your “bill of lading”, or better yet open the package and inspect the contents.
+Once your shipment is off the truck, however, inspect the package carefully for any exterior damage.
+If any damage is seen make note of it on your “bill of lading”, takes pictures and better yet open the package and inspect the contents.
 Also check the bill of lading as to how many packages are in your shipment and MAKE SURE this is the number you receive.